arushi-bhatt/arushi-bhatt.github.io/about.md

 permalink: /about/
 ---

-Hi!
+Hello!
 I am Arushi Bhatt, a Budding Programmer.
 Currently, studying as a Third Year Undergraduate at [Netaji Subhash Institute of Technology](http://www.nsit.ac.in/){:target="_blank"}
 I love to work with good teams and on some awesome projects.